anvaka/ngraph.path/README.md

 let path = pathFinder.find('NYC', 'Washington');
 ```

-With this simple heuristic our path-finding algorithm becomes smarter and converges significantly faster.
+With this simple heuristic our algorithm becomes smarter and faster.

-It is very important that our heuristic function does not overestimate actual between two nodes.
-If it does
+It is very important that our heuristic function does not overestimate actual distance
-so, then algorithm cannot guarantee the shortest path.
+between two nodes.
+If it does so, then algorithm cannot guarantee the shortest path.

 TODO: expand on this section